Robyn011/Javascript/README.md

  ##### if-else Statements:

  - it is a fundamental control structure that executes a block of code if a specified condition is true.
-If the condition is false, the else block (if provided) is execuuted instead.
+If the condition is false, the else block (if provided) is executed instead.

  1. Structure:

  - `if` Block: Executes when the condition is true.
  - `else if` Block: Optional; checks another condition if the previous one was false
- - `else `Block: Execute when none of the previose conditions are met.
+ - `else `Block: Execute when none of the previous conditions are met.

- 2.` Use Case`: used when there are multiple conditions to evaluate, with different outcomes depending on which conditions are true
+ 2. ` Use Case`: used when there are multiple conditions to evaluate, with different outcomes depending on which conditions are true

  ##### switch Statements: